Bye-Lo baby doll with Celluloid hands

 Description of Doll for Sale

-This is a beautiful example of a bisque head Bye Lo baby doll with celluloid hands made by Grace S. Putnam.
+This is a beautiful example of an antique bisque head Bye Lo baby doll with celluloid hands made by Grace S. Putnam.
 She is on the typical cloth frog body and is about 14 inches long with a head circumference of 13 inches.
 The hands are in great shape and are all original.
-On Bye-lo dolls the hands are always a problem.
+On a vintage Bye-lo dolls the hands are always a problem.
 The celluloid is thin and over time becomes brittle.
 On this doll broken fingers or shattered hands are a constant issue.
 To find a Bye-lo Baby with original hands intact is a rare event.
 She was made in the 1920's and has sleep eyes.
 As is common with most Bye-Lo's the body has a non working crier.
 The Bye-lo is wearing an antique set of clothes that is most likely original to the doll.

 The head is marked as follows: